tomily1/gitexplore/README.md

 ## Approach

 After reading the requirements for searching public repositories on Github's V3 api documentation, I created a very simple web app where I display public repositories from github based on search term provided by user.
+I added caching based on the search parameter which expires in 3 minutes to avoid hitting the api for same search keywords multiple times.

 ### Author